richcsst/Graphics-Framebuffer/README.md

    You can also look for information at:

    * **Manual** - [MANUAL.md](https://github.com/richcsst/Graphics-Framebuffer/blob/master/MANUAL.md) - A separate indexed manual written in GitHub markdown.
-The module POD still exists, but this is easier to read.
+The module POD still exists, but this is easier to read and search.

    * **MetaCPAN** - [MetaCPAN - Graphics::Framebuffer](https://metacpan.org/pod/Graphics::Framebuffer)